 - If an optional sign-up shift is full, do not come anyway.
 We have strict maximum capacity and you will be turned away on location.

 - Wash or disinfect your hands as often as possible!

-- Listen to any directions from the OWL organisation: We can only have a physical OWL if we all stick to the safety rules.
+- Respect the rules and please listen to any directions from the OWL organisation during all OWL activities: we have to comply to the regulations set by the Dutch government and the municipality to be allowed to have this physical introduction programme.
+We can only have a physical OWL if we all stick to the safety rules.